 It has been a while since I wrote the article about 3D Cinema.
-At the time I wrote it from the stand point of a cinema and as a part time projectionist, watching the industry from the opposite side of the coin, as it were.
-Such as adopting the technology and the cost implications involved by going 3D and following the trend.
-It seems many cinemas have invested, however I still see the independents struggling which to me is a shame as I want them to survive.
-I also have to confess it is where my heart lies, not with the unappealing generic chains – sorry.
+At the time I wrote the page through the eyes of a cinema and as a part time projectionist.
+Watching the industry from the front end as it were, such as adopting capable 3D technology, the cost implications involved and the cost of following the trend, or not.
+It seems most cinemas have invested, offering at least one screen 3D.
+However I still see the independents struggling because of these investments which to me is a shame as I want them to survive.
+I also have to confess they have my heart and not with the unappealing generic chains, sorry.

-Not only is 3D Cinema here to stay it is gradually becoming staple in the home with many manufacturers offering TVs with 3D as standard.
-A lot of 3D content was originally made for the Cinema and transferred for home viewing on relatively inexpensive 3D TVs.
-To see a 3D image effectively in a 2D plane (on your HDTV), you need a way to show your eyes slightly different images - that's how you "trick" your brain into perceiving depth.
+How 3D Works: To see a 3D image effectively in a 2D plane (on your HDTV), you need a way to show your eyes slightly different images - that's how you "trick" your brain into perceiving depth.
 The easiest way to do this is to wear glasses that present a different image to each eye.
 In the cinema we use “passive” glasses which are like a pair of specially designed polarized sunglasses.
 Unlike sunglasses though, which are designed to block light equally from both eyes, polarized 3D glasses block different kinds of light from each eye, creating the illusion of depth.

 For the home television market on the whole we use active-shutter glasses.
 They are small LCD screens which alternately dim the left and right "lenses" in succession.
 They rely on an infrared signal emitter in the TV that tells each pair of glasses when they should dim each lens, so each eye can see the image intended for it.
 Since active-shutter glasses are fairly complicated electronics, they're pricey and only work on 3D TVs made by the same manufacturer.